 Now we know some of the long lists of similarities between the brands, let’s break down the core differences.

-Orijen formulas tend to contain between 85% and 90% meat and fish ingredients while Acana formulas contain between 50% and 75% meat and fish ingredients.
+Orijen formulas tend to contain between 85% and 90% meat and fish ingredients, while Acana formulas contain between 50% and 75% meat and fish ingredients.

-This is a fundamental distinction as meat and fish ingredients should be at the very core of any dog food.
+This difference in proportions is a fundamental distinction as meat and fish ingredients should be at the very core of any dog food.
 The extremely high proportion of meat and fish ingredients used by Orijen formulas puts it far above the vast majority of dog food brands.

-While technically, non-fresh ingredients contain the same nutrition, we all too aware of the difference in quality and consistency of meat and fish ingredients that are frozen compared to fresh.
+While technically, non-fresh ingredients contain the same nutrition, we all too aware of the difference in the quality and consistency of meat and fish ingredients that are frozen compared to fresh.

 An example of this is Wendy’s only using fresh burgers.
-If we favor these in our diets then surely we should undoubtedly prefer them in our dog’s diets?
+If we favor these in our diets, then surely we should undoubtedly prefer them in our dog’s diets?

 A dog may enjoy the variety of ingredients in the formula and could benefit from the broader range of micronutrients like minerals and vitamins that different meat and fish contain.

 Acana vs. Orijen – Product Range Comparison